 Refuge in Audacity: At one time Hornblower scares away a Spanish ship bigger then his by sailing towards it to while signalling to his nonexistent backup.

 Retcon: Hornblower's age in Beat to Quarters, set in 1808, is given as 37, and his exact birthdate is stated by Word of God as June 11, 1771.
 Mr. Midshipman Hornblower changes it to July 4, 1776, so his career could start just before the French Revolution instead of peacetime.
+Lieutenant establishes that Bush and Hornblower met as young men, contrary to statements in The Happy Return.
 There's also the story of how he received powder burns on his hand and the capturing of the Spanish ship Castilla.
-Forester overwrote the events of the short stories in the novels, later discouraged their reprinting.
+Forester overwrote the events of the short stories in the novels; later discouraged their reprinting.
 See Series Continuity Error below.

 Royally Screwed Up: Practically all non-British nobility, royalty, and other civilian leadership.
 Examples that embody this trope include The Marquis of Pouzauges from Midshipman and "El Supremo"note admittedly only "royal" in his own delusional mind from Quarters.
 Worst of all, these are England's allies.

 Not in the series, but on this wiki; Honor Harrington is frequently described as Horatio Hornblower IN SPACE!